-Internet Statistics & Trends in 2019
+Internet Statistics & Trends

 The internet is maturing, now 30 years young - the whole world is jumping on board.
 What will this mean for the Internet in 2019 and beyond?

 Global Internet usage is rising at an astronomical pace.
 With millions of internet users coming online each day, it won’t be long until the whole world is online.

 Certainly, the biggest internet trend of the past 20 years is that an increasing amount of people are coming online, therefore the whole world is getting connected.